-One of the most remarkable things about computers is that their essential nature transcends technology - Danny Hillis
+One of the most remarkable things about computers is that their essential nature transcends technology.

-The Department of Computer Science at Tonbridge provides a supportive, enthusiastic and fun environment in which students can explore concepts and share ideas, develop skills and interests, and build practical solutions to problems.
+The Computer Science department provides a supportive, enthusiastic and fun environment in which students can explore concepts, share ideas, develop skills and interests, and build practical solutions to problems.

-The Computer Science curriculum at Tonbridge begins with the Edexcel GCSE and continues through the sixth form with the AQA A-Level.
-Mathematics A-Level is normally a pre-requisite for undergraduate Computer Science courses, with Oxford and Cambridge recommending both Mathematics and Further Mathematics A-Levels.
-Together with the support given to them by the Mathematics Department, students with ambitions to study Computer Science at Oxford or Cambridge develop a portfolio of advanced programming techniques to support their applications, and every year the strongest programmers can enter the prestigious British Informatics Olympiad.
+The curriculum at Tonbridge begins with the Edexcel GCSE and extends through the sixth form with the AQA A-level.
+Mathematics A-level typically serves as a prerequisite for undergraduate Computer Science courses, and institutions like Oxford and Cambridge recommend both Mathematics and Further Mathematics A-levels.
+Students aspiring to study Computer Science at these prestigious universities, with support from the Mathematics department, develop a portfolio of advanced programming techniques.
+The strongest programmers even have the opportunity to participate in the prestigious British Informatics Olympiad.

 In addition to the taught curriculum, there is a programming club in which boys are encouraged to develop their interests in any direction they want, including games programming.

 Tonbridge encourages all boys to aspire to academic excellence, and our pupils achieve some of the best examination results in the country.

 A round-up of our latest achievements.